 Atlantic City, New Jersey

 Even if this list wasn’t alphabetized, the AC’s boardwalk deserves to be mentioned first.
 After all, it was the America’s first, opened way back in 1870.
-On top of that, it’s one of the longest and clearly among the most famous.
+On top of that, it’s one of the longest and among the East Coasts’ most famous boardwalks.
 Extending over 4 miles, the iconic pedestrian pathway connects several of the AC’s top attractions, like casinos, retail shopping, piers and the famed Boardwalk Hall.
 Lastly, if it gets too hot, the beaches are just footsteps away.

 Daytona Beach, Florida

 It’s not just the historic boardwalk that makes this Florida city so exceptionally popular.
 For one, it’s home to one of the world’s most famous beaches.
 For another, there are amusement park rides, arcade games and of course, a legendary racetrack.
 In addition are lively summer concerts at the time weathered Bandshell.
 If that’s not enough, head over to the Pier or enjoy an upcoming event in the Festival Capital of Florida.

 This beautiful seaside community doesn’t really have a boardwalk.
 Yet almost everywhere you look, is a business named after it.
 Moreover, with arcade games, cheap eats and small retail shops, it definitely looks like the real thing.
 What’s more, events are held all summer, including live entertainment on the Sea Shell Stage, a talent contest and seafood fest.
 Lastly, Hampton Beach will host a long list of world-class performers all summer at the iconic Casino Ballroom.